Teyson/BR-Meetingplanner/README.md

 # BR-Meetingplanner
-A job I got at work to make a meeting planner UI.
+A task I got at work to make a meeting planner UI.